Navigraph/msfs-navigation-data-interface/README.md

 The gauge communicates using the following event names (all types referenced can be found [here](src/ts)):

 - `NAVIGRAPH_CallFunction`: This event is received by the interface and is used to trigger one of the interfaces functions.
 It takes in arguments of type `CallFunction`.
-The available functions and their expected parameters can be found in the `json_structs.rs` file
+The available functions and their expected parameters can be found in the [`src/ts`](src/ts) file
 - `NAVIGRAPH_FunctionResult`: This event is sent by the interface as a response to a previously triggered function.
 Its result will have the type `FunctionResult`, with the data field containing the expected return type of the function.
 - `NAVIGRAPH_Event`: This event is sent by the interface to give indications of progress or that the interface is running correctly.

 ### Example

 Below is an example of communicating with the interface in JS.
-(We provide a JS wrapper, the code below is just a basic example to show how it works).
-Please read the CommBus documentation to determine how to interface with CommBus in your chosen language. `src/js` contains our JS wrapper, it is also a useful example for implementing a fully fleshed out wrapper.
+Please read the CommBus documentation to determine how to interface with CommBus in your chosen language. [`src/ts`](src/ts) contains our JS wrapper, it is also a useful example for implementing a fully fleshed out wrapper.

+> [!IMPORTANT]
+> We provide a JS wrapper that handles this for you.
+The below is just a quick look at how it works.

 ```js
 const queue = [];